WillBeasley/CRT-Helmet/README.md

 <img src="Images/face.gif" Height="300" >

-The display animations can either be coded directly in C++ or by loading bmp/gifs from a connected SD card.
-In my experience you get much better performance (framerate) and look when the animations are coded directly in C++.
+In my experience you get much better performance (framerate) and look when the animations are coded directly in C++, so I ditched SD card BMP and GIF support as they didnt work how I wanted.

 Initially I planned to be able to support a number of animations, as well as a few games that people can play on my head (think simple ones like tetris and snake).
 I ultimately however decided to base the core function and animations around the face animations that I created.